- Marriage Counseling

 I get it.
 I’ve been there.
 It’s tough trying to figure out how to make a marriage or relationship work.

-As your marriage or relationship counselor, I’ll help you to get unstuck from unhelpful patterns.
+As your marriage counselor, I’ll help you to get unstuck from unhelpful patterns.

 Struggle is inevitable.
 A necessary part of every relationship.
 We can’t grow a strong and healthy marriage without challenges.

-Don’t want to wait until it worsens.
+Don’t wait until it worsens.
 There is hope.
-See marriage map.

-Through marriage, relationship, or couples counseling you can discover tools to improve communication skills and connection.
+Through relationship or couples counseling you can discover tools to improve communication skills and connection.
 Get your relationship back on track.

 With your commitment and right kind of effort together, your marriage can bounce back.
-You can be close and caring again.
+Marriage counseling can help you be close and caring again.

-Stop worrying about your marriage or relationship; learn to feel good about it again.
+Stop worrying about your marriage or relationship.
+Through individual or couples counseling, learn to feel good about it again.

 Yes, I said it.
 I have a top 9 for ACOAs.
 We’ve all seen some variation of characteristics that are correlated with growing up in a household affected, directly or indirectly, by a parent’s use of alcohol or drugs.
 Common ACOA traits include: Adult children …